The Office of Undergraduate Education

 How to Be a Mentor

-Mentors for the Freshman Mentor Program are current UT Dallas students who are looking to share their story and experience with a new comet.
+Mentors for the Freshman Mentor Program are current UT Dallas students who are looking to share their story and experience with a new Comet.
 Successful and engaged UT Dallas undergraduates are encouraged to apply for the opportunity to mentor an incoming student.
-Being a mentor provides valuable experience for students who seek to develop their communication and leadership skills, strengthen their connection to UT Dallas, and create a meaningful campus legacy.

 Application